Leyland Atlantean: Singapore

 In 1977, Singapore Bus Services (SBS) received 20 Leyland Atlantean AN68s with BACo and Metal Sections bodywork on a trial to test their suitability on Singapore roads.
 These were Singapore's first double deck buses after an AEC Regent was deployed in 1953.
 They were first deployed on route 86, which plied between Hougang South and Shenton Way and thereafter redeployed to other routes.
 These buses were withdrawn and sold to China in 1990.

 Satisfied with the trial, SBS ordered 200 Leyland Atlanteans in 1978.
 Half of this intake were fitted with a Metal Sections body by Soon Chow and the other half an Alexander L body by SBS Woodlands Depot.
-They were deployed on the roads in between 1979 and 1980 and all units were retired by 1993.
+They were deployed between 1979 and 1980 and all units were retired by 1993.
 All 100 of the Alexander-bodied buses were sold to Citybus of Hong Kong for use on Network 26 and 37 of the Metal Sections-bodied buses to Shanghai, China, where they would continue revenue service.
 The Citybus' buses would be refitted with a modified Alexander R front and served as the bulk of their training fleet.
 These buses were scrapped by the mid-1990s, with a handful sold to South Africa. although one of them (Citybus fleet number A633) was a rare survivor and underwent restoration works in mid-2019.

 In 1982, SBS ordered another 100 units of Leyland Atlantean, all of which were imported from the UK completely built up with the Alexander L bodywork although there was a cancelled plan to fit one of them with an Eastern Coach Works body.
 Some of these buses were equipped with blind changing advertisement boards, dubbed as "Flexvision".
 These buses entered revenue service that same year and 1983 and all units were withdrawn by 1995.

 The final 200 Leyland Atlanteans were ordered in 1983.
 Equipped with the Alexander R bodywork, these buses were registered between 1984 and 1986.
 These buses had a vast improvement in specifications as compared to their older brethren, such as push door control buttons, a new dashboard layout, air circulation systems for use in inclement weather and fully automatic transmissions.
 Withdrawals began in 1996 and the last of these units retired in late 2000.